debops/debops/docs/ansible/roles/debops.sysctl/defaults-detailed.rst

      /etc/sysctl.d/{{ weight }}-{{ name }}.conf

+``divert``
+  Boolean, optional.
+When specified and ``True``, the original configuration file will be diverted using :man:`dpkg-divert(8)`.
+If a configuration file is due to be removed, the original file will be reverted back into place.

 ``comment``
   Optional.
 A string or YAML text block with a comment added at the top of the generated configuration file.